 That wasn’t all!
-Our other cat Fuzzy, saw Missy’s turmoil and tore off after her.
-I don’t know why he freaked out too, but emotions must be as catchy in animals as they are with humans.
+Our other cat, Fuzzy, saw Missy’s turmoil and tore off after her.
+I don’t know why she freaked out too, but emotions must be just as catchy in animals as they are with humans.

-So now I had TWO cats streaking around the bedroom in circles becoming more frantic by the minute.
-And it seemed like this went on for ages!
+So now I had TWO cats streaking around the bedroom in circles!
+They were becoming more frantic by the minute and it seemed like this went on for ages!
 I ran to the bedroom door and slammed it shut to keep them from getting out, which seemed to make them even more panicky.
 Before I could catch either one of them, Missy leapt towards the window.
 She flew straight through the screen and sailed out into the open air.
-Two.
-Stories.
-Down!
+Two stories up.
 Then, Fuzzy jumped right out after her!

 Two cats sailed out into the wild blue yonder with nothing below to catch them but grass.
 I ran to the window to see if they were okay and when I looked down, the cats were nowhere to be seen.

 However, below stood a stunned couple standing stock still, looking up at me as I looked down at them.
 Their mouths were wide open, then they burst into laughter.
 Doubled over and barely able to breathe, the woman said, “That’s the funniest thing we’ve ever seen!
 Cats flying out of a window — it isn’t something you see everyday!”